Areas of Focus

 could facilitate drug breakthroughs.

 Effective vaccines are slowing the COVID-19 pandemic, but SARS-CoV-2 will likely remain an issue in the future making it important to have therapeutics to treat patients.
 There are few options for treating patients with COVID-19.
-We show probenecid potently blocks SARS-CoV-2 replication in mammalian cells and virus replication in a hamster model.
-Furthermore, we demonstrate that plasma concentrations up to 50-fold higher than the protein binding adjusted IC90 value are achievable for 24 h following a single oral dose.
-These data support the potential clinical utility of probenecid to control SARS-CoV-2 infection in humans.
+We show PanCytoVir™ potently blocks SARS-CoV-2 replication in mammalian cells and virus replication in a hamster model.
+PanCytoVir™ is an FDA-approved drug with a well-documented (>7 decades) safety profile for treating gout.

 Influenza